 The automated and integrated design of Bonsai helps you streamline your business right from sending proposals to managing invoices and taxes.
 Thus, you can finish work faster and take up more work without affecting the quality.

 Bonsai lets you create structured proposals using custom packages, send and track them online to improve acceptance rates.
 They offer flexible and professional-looking templates, showcasing your offerings and brand.

-Create customized invoices, set payment reminders, and updates.
+Create customized invoices, set payment reminders, and update.
 Add tasks and stay productive by managing tasks efficiently.

 Manage finances with expense tracking, income reports, tax estimates, and reminders.

 Create forms with intuitive questionnaires for client intakes, project-completion surveys, etc..
 Integrate these forms with your projects to measure your success rates.

 Bonsai has a global presence, including the US, UK, Australia, Canada, and more, while supporting 180 currencies.
 The pricing starts at $19/month with two months of a free trial.

 Use Bill.com to manage your payments from a single place.
 It is used by millions and is built in such a way to help you conduct your business smartly.
 It lets you save 50% of your time spent paying vendors electronically that may be local or international.

 Sending invoices to others is easy, and it also enables automatic reminders to make 2x faster payments.
 You can view your past invoices, supportive documents, and proof of payments without any confusion.